OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 #### Narrow the target cells with cell value types

-There is an optional second parameter, of enum type `Excel.SpecialCellValueType`, that can further narrow down the cells to target.
+There is an optional second parameter, of enum type `Excel.SpecialCellValueType`, that further narrows down the cells to target.
 You can use it only when you pass either "Formulas" or "Constants" to `getSpecialCells` or `getSpecialCellsOrNullObject`.
 The parameter specifies that you only want cells with certain types of values.
 There are four basic types: "Error", "Logical" (which means boolean), "Numbers", and "Text".
 (The enum has other values besides these four which are discussed below.)
 The following is an example.
 About this code, note:

 - It will only highlight cells that have a literal number value.
 It will not highlight cells that have a formula (even if the result is a number) or a boolean, text, or error state cells.
 - To test the code, be sure the worksheet has some cells with literal number values, some with other kinds of literal values, and some with formulas.